HKU-BAL/Clair3/README.md

 ## Tips

 ### Dealing with amplicon data
 If you are dealing with amplicon data with excessively high depth coverage, please try setting --var_pct_full, --ref_pct_full and --var_pct_phasing to 1.
-Please refer to discussion [#160](https://github.com/HKU-BAL/Clair3/issues/160#issuecomment-1396743261) for more details.
+Please refer to discussion [#160](https://github.com/HKU-BAL/Clair3/issues/160#issuecomment-1396743261), and [#240](https://github.com/HKU-BAL/Clair3/issues/240) for more details.

 ----